vanilla/docs/content/developer/vanilla-cli/build-process-core.md

 ### Child Themes

 The `core` build process allows themes to build against each other by specifying the [parent key in the addon.json file](/developer/addons/addon-info/#parent).
 For the build to work both themes must define be using the `core` build process.
-This enables the parent theme to specify some special entry points in it's stylesheets for the child theme to hook into.
+This enables the parent theme to specify some special entry points in it's stylesheets for the child theme to hook into. ***Note: while multiple levels of children may technically build (eg. grandchildren) this setup is heavily discouraged.***

 #### Defining a Parent Theme